Subscribe to Our Blog

 As reported earlier this year in the open-access journal Sensors, researchers from the Institute for Astroparticle Physics at Karlsruhe Institute of Technology (KIT) have developed what they describe as a “compact and cost-efficient” 532 nm Raman-based system for simultaneous measurement of hydrogen isotopologues.
-A key part of that system is an Ocean Insight QE Pro spectrometer, a high-sensitivity instrument distinguished by its great flexibility and thermoelectrically cooled detector (Figure 1).
+A key part of that system is an Ocean Optics QE Pro spectrometer, a high-sensitivity instrument distinguished by its great flexibility and thermoelectrically cooled detector (Figure 1).

 Figure 1.
 The research team integrated a QE Pro spectrometer into a modular Raman setup.
 For the actual QE Pro spectrometer integration, review the published white paper.

 Isotopologues are molecules that are identical except for having different isotopes in their structure.
 An isotope is an element (defined by its number of protons) that has a different number of neutrons in its nucleus.

 As the authors explain, measuring mixtures of hydrogen isotopologues in gas form typically requires mass spectrometry or gas chromatography, which have drawbacks related to pressure and other requirements inherent to KIT's tritium process infrastructure.